sweidy/predict_MJO_SPCAM/README.md

 # predict_MJO_SPCAM

 Includes data and code for analyzing SPCAM potential predictability experiment forecasts.
-For storage reasons, only MJO indices (ROMI) for each forecast are included, which are the only data needed for reproducing the figures in the paper.
+Should include all the data needed for reproducing the figures in the paper (but please email me if you find something missing!)

 Contents: